 Peep Surface Tension Science Project

 Not to give away too many spoilers, but it worked out quite well with a few tweaks.

-Make your own soap powered boat like this!
+Make your own surface tension boat experiment:

 This post contains affiliate links for your convenience.

 PEEPs will float on their own, but as a PEEP has more weight than surface tension can break (which is why the boat can move with soap power, the soap alters the surface tension of the water and forces the boat to move), you will have to modify the shape a bit to get this experiment to work.

 First, try the experiment with a whole PEEP.
 Put a bit of soap between the ears and let it loose in the water.
 It may move a bit, but it won’t look magical.

 However, once the shape of the PEEP is altered, it will move much faster.
 Trim the ears to a narrow point close to the head, as in the image below.
 Cut the body completely off and trim the chin to a sharp point.